Titilegend/Hng_task_1/README.md

 1. Launch the app.

-2. Slack name and display picture are displayed on the main screen.
+2. The Slack name and display picture are displayed on the main screen.

 3. Click the "Open GitHub" button to view your GitHub profile.